SS Barletta 1922

-S.S.D.
+S.S.
 Barletta 1922 is an Italian association football club located in Barletta, Apulia.
-Currently it plays in Eccellenza Apulia.
+The club competes in Serie C, the third tier of Italian football, following promotion from Serie D in the 2025–26 season.

-Barletta was played in the professional league as Società Sportiva Barletta Calcio.
+Barletta played in the professional league as Società Sportiva Barletta Calcio.
 In 2015, the club went bankrupt, and a new phoenix club, A.S.D.
-Barletta 1922, was admitted to 2015–16 Eccellenza on 6 August.
+Barletta 1922, was admitted to the 2015–16 Eccellenza on 6 August.

 History

 The first club was founded in 1922.

 At the pinnacle of the club's success, they were promoted to Serie B in the 1987–88 season and remained there until the 1990–91 season.

 In the 2007–08 season in Serie D, Barletta finished 2nd in Girone H, qualifying them for the promotional play-offs.
 They qualified as one of the nine teams in the group stage of the playoffs, but finished second in their group and did not advance to the semi-finals.
 Ranked as the best second-placed team in the three groups, it won special promotion to Lega Pro Seconda Divisione, one of the five top teams in the promotional play-offs.